Kings of Persis: Sub-kings of the Parthian Empire

 The Parthian Empire then took control of Persis under Arsacid king Mithridates I (ca. 171–138 BC), but visibly allowed local rulers to remain, and permitted the emission of coinage bearing the title of Mlk ("King").
 From then on, the coinage of the Kings of Persis would become quite Parthian in character and style.

 Under the Parthians, these dynasts were called kings and their title appeared on their coins: for example "dʾryw MLKʾ BRH wtprdt MLKʾ" (Dārāyān the King, son of Wādfradād the King).
 The Arsacid influence is very clear in the coinage, and Strabo also reports (15.
-3.3) that during the time of Augustus (27 BCE–14 CE), the kings of the Persians were as subservient to the Parthians as they had been earlier to the Macedonians:
+3.3) that during the time of Augustus (27 BC–14 CE), the kings of the Persians were as subservient to the Parthians as they had been earlier to the Macedonians:

 But afterwards different princes occupied different palaces; some, as was natural, less sumptuous, after the power of Persis had been reduced first by the Macedonians, and secondly still more by the Parthians.
 For although the Persians have still a kingly government, and a king of their own, yet their power is very much diminished, and they are subject to the king of Parthia.